+Note that we used the lower bound on $D$ to upper-bound the throughput.
+However, as in our prior analyses, using the upper bound on $D$ will only change the results by $< 0.5\%$. }

-Figures~\ref{fig:probLRU_2-simu} and~\ref{fig:probLRU_72-simu} show the results of analysis (red solid lines), simulation (blue dotted lines) and implementation (green dashed lines).
-Again simulation and implementatin agree within 5\% and the analytic upper bound provides an excellent indication of the trends.
+\textbf{Results of the three-pronged approach.} Figures~\ref{fig:probLRU_2-simu} and~\ref{fig:probLRU_72-simu} show the results of analysis (red solid lines), simulation (blue dotted lines) and implementation (green dashed lines).
+Again simulation and implementation agree within 5\% and the analytic upper bound provides an excellent indication of the trends.

 The behavior of Probabilistic LRU is highly dependent on the $q$ parameter.
 When {\em $q$ is not very high}, we see that the throughput starts decreasing beyond hit ratio $p^*_{hit}$.
 The queueing theory shows this fact mathematically.
-More intuitively, given that $q$ is not high, many requests need to go through the delink queue, which becomes the bottleneck, resulting in higher queueing times, and reduced throughput.
+More intuitively, given that $q$ is not high, many requests need to go through the delink queue, which becomes the bottleneck, resulting in higher queueing times and reduced throughput.

 By contrast, when {\em $q$ is very high}, we basically skip the delink operation.
 Hence our network behaves very similarly to FIFO.
 Now the bottleneck device is on the {\em miss} path, and hence is not affected by increasing the hit ratio.